-Summary: Non-signatoryMalaysia adopted the convention in 2008 and has commented favorably on it, but not taken any steps to accede.
-It participated in a couple of meetings of the convention until 2012.
-Malaysia voted in favor of a key United Nations (UN) resolution on the convention in December 2017.
+Non-signatoryMalaysia adopted the convention in 2008, but has not taken any steps to join it.
+It last participated in a meeting of the convention in 2014.
+It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2020.

 Malaysia states that it does not produce cluster munitions and has never used them.
-It has provided no information on the types or quantities of its stockpiled cluster munitions.
+It may have acquired cluster munitions, but has shared no information on the types or quantities in its possession.

 Malaysia has not acceded to the Convention on Cluster Munitions.

-Malaysia has acknowledged the humanitarian rationale behind the ban convention but has not taken any steps to accede other than stakeholder consultations.
+Malaysia has acknowledged the humanitarian rationale for the convention but has not taken any steps to accede to it except for holding stakeholder consultations.

-In December 2017, Malaysia voted in favor of a key UN General Assembly (UNGA) resolution, which urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2020, Malaysia voted in favor of a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+Malaysia has voted in favor of the UNGA resolution promoting the convention since it was first introduced in 2015.

-Malaysia has voted in favor of UNGA resolutions expressing outrage at the use of cluster munitions in Syria, most recently in December 2017.
-In June 2015, it voted in favor of a UN Security Council resolution expressing concern at evidence of cluster munition use by the government of Sudan.
+Malaysia has voted in favor of UNGA resolutions condemning the use of cluster munitions in Syria.
+In 2015, it voted in favor of a UN Security Council resolution expressing concern at the use of cluster munition by the government of Sudan.

 Malaysia is a State Party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling